etsuprun/halefdocs/index.rst

 Now that your callflow is complete, we're ready to run `autoggs.py` to convert our macro into JavaScript code.

-If you don't have it yet, download `Python 3`_.On the first installation window, make sure the checkbox that says “Add Python 3.6 to PATH” is checked.
+If you don't have it yet, download `Python 3`_.
+On the first installation window, make sure the checkbox that says “Add Python 3.6 to PATH” is checked.

 Open the terminal (Git Bash in Windows or a Mac/Linux terminal).